Omentir

 For detailed sequence design, read our guide to the B2B sequencing playbook.

-The QA process is incomplete until you test what happens after someone replies.
+QA is incomplete until you test what happens after someone replies.
 A campaign that generates interested responses but routes them poorly is still broken.
 Speed matters here because a warm reply loses momentum when nobody follows up.

 Create a reply test set before launch.
 Include a positive reply, a soft maybe, a referral to another person, a pricing question, a "not now," an objection, an unsubscribe-style response, and a hostile response.
 Your system should categorize each reply, stop further automated follow-ups where appropriate, and make the next action obvious.